fmalina/revisions-blocl/activism/reinventingorganizations.md

 In self-managing organizations as well as hierarchical ones, trust is the secret sauce of productive and joyful collaboration.
 But it’s hard for trust to flourish when everyone is hiding, to some degree, behind a professional mask.
-We don’t just lose productivity; at a deeper level, our humanity feels cheated by the shallow relationships we have when we don’t engage with each other at levels that truly matter.
+We don't just lose productivity; at a deeper level, our humanity feels cheated by the shallow relationships we have when we don't engage with each other at levels that truly matter.

 When it feels unsafe to speak our truth, we shut down our inner voice, we lose